-For some teachers, PARCC scores will be used to determine 10% of their overall ratings for the 2015-2016 school year.
+For some teachers, PARCC scores will be used to determine 10% of their overall ratings beginning with the 2015-2016 school year.

-For schools, the 2016 PARCC results will be used in creating performance reports that are issued for each school by the New Jersey Department of Education.
+For schools, PARCC results, beginning in 2016, will be used in creating performance reports that are issued for each school by the New Jersey Department of Education.